Three Reasons to Build a Pergola for your Home

-Suppose you would like to buy the most eloquently designed pergolas that can be easily installed with our kit here at Hardie Boys.
+Suppose you would like to buy the most eloquently designed pergolas that can be easily installed with our kit here at HB ELEMENTS.
 Our kits come with various design details, are engineered from the highest quality material, and meet the highest standard in environmentally conscious production!
 Contact us here to learn more about how we can help you today!

-A modern Pergola is a backyard shade structure with an open-lattice roof supported by columns or posts.
+A Pergola is a backyard shade structure with an open-lattice roof supported by columns or posts.
 Think of it as a backyard getaway; a pergola is an outdoor structure that consists of columns supporting a roofing grid of beams and rafters.
-Modern pergolas are often built out of vinyl (PVC) as they last significantly longer and have a much lower maintenance requirement.

 Pergolas may be freestanding like the one in the photo above or attached to the house.
 To better grasp what a pergola is, it helps compare and contrast it to other backyard luxuries like a gazebo.